Three-mode tunable coupler for superconducting two-qubit gates: Results

 \subsection{ZZ interaction strength}

-During the study of the ZZ interaction between qubits, both transmons are kept in the upper flux sweet spot, while the magnetic flux in the coupler loop is varied between zero flux and half flux quantum $\Phi_\mathrm{ext} \in \left[0, \Phi_0/2\right]$.
-In each subsystem, we take into account the first five energy levels.
-By numerical diagonalization of the system Hamiltonian \eqref{full_ham} we analitically calculate a ZZ-interaction strength shown in Fig.~\ref{fig:zz_calibration}(d) together with experimental data.
-Details on the numerical calculation can be found in Appendix~\ref{sec:Appendix1}.

-In our experiment we measure the strength of the ZZ-interaction between qubits as a function of an external flux through the coupler SQUID.
-We use a Ramsey-type pulse sequence, consisting of two $\pi/2$ pulses applied to the qubit B, and a Hann-shaped flux pulse of duration $t_d$, applied to the coupler, between them, as depicted in Fig.~\ref{fig:zz_calibration}(a).
-We activate [Fig.~\ref{fig:zz_calibration}(c)] or do not activate [Fig.~\ref{fig:zz_calibration}(b)] the ZZ interaction with an $X$ operation on the control qubit A and measure the population of the target qubit B. For each voltage amplitude generating a flux through coupler SQUID, we find the frequency of population oscillations as a function of the delay $t_d$ for both cases when the qubit A remains at the ground state [Fig.~\ref{fig:zz_calibration}(b)] and goes to the excited state [Fig.~\ref{fig:zz_calibration}(c)].
+In our experiment we measure the strength of the ZZ interaction between qubits as a function of an external flux through the coupler SQUID.
+We use a Ramsey-type pulse sequence, consisting of two $\pi/2$ pulses applied to the qubit B, and a Hann-shaped flux pulse of duration $t_d$, applied to the coupler, between them, as depicted in Fig.~\ref{fig:zz_calibration}(a). \lena{The results of the Ramsey experiment on qubit B as a function of flux pulse amplitude and length are shown in Fig.~\ref{fig:zz_calibration}(b) for de-excited qubit A and in Fig.~\ref{fig:zz_calibration}(c) for excited qubit A.} For each voltage amplitude generating a flux through coupler SQUID, we find the frequency of population oscillations as a function of the delay $t_d$.
 We define the strength of the ZZ interaction $\zeta_{ZZ}$ as the difference of these frequencies.
-At this point we should mention, that in order to observe oscillations on scales of hundreds of nanoseconds even at low external flux, we apply virtual rotation $R_Z(\varphi)$ \cite{mckay2017efficient} about Z axis on the qubit B before the second $R_X(\pi/2)$ gate.
+In order to observe oscillations on scales of hundreds of nanoseconds even at low external flux, we apply a virtual rotation $R_Z(\varphi)$ \cite{mckay2017efficient} about the Z axis on qubit B before the second $R_X(\pi/2)$ gate.
 The phase $\varphi$ depends on the duration of the coupler pulse $\varphi = 2\pi f_\text{offset} t_d$, where $f_\text{offset}$ is a defined offset from the frequency of the qubit B. For convenience, we take two offset frequencies equal to 10 MHz for low and 50 MHz for high CZ-pulse amplitudes.
-The border of the offset frequency change is denoted with the red line in Fig.~\ref{fig:zz_calibration}(b, c).
+The red line in Fig.~\ref{fig:zz_calibration}(b, c) \lena{shows the boundary between the measurements with the different offset frequencies}.